KDE/networkmanagement/applet/README.txt

 networkmanager: paint icon, initialize the extenderitem inside it
 nmextenderitem: holds interfaceitems and the tab-thing for activatables
-activatablelist: scrollwidget holding the list of activatables, used as tabs
+activatablelistwidget: scrollwidget holding the list of activatables, used as tabs
-activatableitem: base class for painting activatable (wireless)interfaceitem: paint an interface, in the left column
+activatableitem: base class for painting activatable
+interfaceconnectionitem: activatableitem for non-wireless connections
-wirelessnetworkitem: specialised activatableitem for wifi
+wirelessnetworkitem: specialised activatableitem for wifi (wireless)interfaceitem: paint an interface, in the left column

 Happy hacking!